kaldi-asr/kaldi/egs/swbd/s5c/local/chain/README.txt

      use statistics-averaging layers to do some crude adaptation.
   5t gives about the same performance as 5e but is about 30% faster to train
      and is smaller.
+  5v is what I am currently using as a baseline- it has an even smaller
+     --jesus-hidden-dim as 5t (hence faster to train), but gives the same performance.